networknt/light-doc/content/en/tutorial/open-banking/tracing/_index.md

 Checking the config files and go to the test2 server to restart the docker-compose.
 As we have updated the docker images, we need to remove the images in order to download the latest.

-To access the UI of Jaeger on test2 server, we need to enable the port with the firewall.
+To access the UI of Jaeger on the test2 server, we need to enable the port with the firewall.

 ```
 sudo ufw allow 16686
 ```

-As accoutns is calling the balances and transactions, we need to ensure that the client.yml is updated with `injectOpenTracing: true`.
+As accounts service is calling the balances and transactions, we need to ensure that the client.yml is updated with `injectOpenTracing: true`.
 Let's upgrade the values.yml with the following.

 ```
 openapi-security.enableVerifyJwt: true